Dowkah delivers again

 European scops owl

 I had seen one at Qatbeet the weekend before but this one was less flighty.
 Indeed I left the scene eventually without flushing the bird at all.
 Records show this species is not uncommon in these desert spots especially in late September, October and November.This bird was in palms which is the favoured habitat of its close cousin pallid scops owl which is resident in northern Oman.There was good birding before the owl was seen.
-Once again over ten each of golden oriole and European roller were observed either in the same area as the owl or in a neighbouring field.
+Once again over ten each of and were observed either in the same area as the owl or in a neighbouring field.

 2roller